qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 <ExpansionPanel title="Commercial token economics">

-Token economics, or "tokenomics", is a term to describe economic mechanisms to ground extrinsic value in a digital token-based system.
+Token economics, or "tokenomics", is a term to describe economic mechanisms that ground extrinsic value in a digital token-based system.
 Whereas a cryptocurrency is treated as a commodity in itself, token economics allows the same kind of transactional system to be put to use in relation to content creation and commercialization.
-An example might be monetizing streaming services for music or videos, which in turn could help to decentralize content production by funneling more revenues directly to content creators rather than media platforms.
+An example might be monetizing streaming services for music or video, which in turn could help to decentralize content production by funneling more revenues directly to content creators rather than media platforms.

 Tokens could also be used to reward fan engagement or through community-driven incentives.
 Community is a big part of fandom, and the nature of blockchain brings certain basic benefits (trustworthy interactions and exchanges, sources of information, data security) that can be integrated into a creator's interactions with their fan base.
 The adoption of tokens could allow individual fans to support creatives in a tangible way by "investing" in them, while also directly benefiting from value accruing in the tokens they own.